-- a parathyroid neuroma.
-This is a benign tumor of the thyroid.
+- a parathyroid neuroma, which is a benign tumor of the thyroid

 - exposure to low levels of radiation during childhood